-The scale of the model aircraft and the cruising or maximum speed of the prototype must be stated on the score sheet.
+The scale of the model aircraft and the cruising or maximum speed of the prototype must be stated on the example Flight Score Sheet (Annex 6E.2.)

 Only one attempt is permitted for each manoeuvre, the only exception is the procedure of getting a model aircraft airborne, as defined in 6.3.5.b.